mottaquikarim/nycda_debugging/README.md

 # Debugging Practice

 This TodoList Express server has several intentional bugs.
-Using your terminal and any other method you find appropriate, find all the bugs.
+In your terminal (or however you prefer), test all the API routes documented below to ensure that they work as expected.
+You should run into several bugs as you do this, correct them as needed.

 ## API Documentation